zimeon/iiif/demo/README.md

 amount of out-of-band knwoledge required.)

-To run this demo you will need a copy of this git repository (clone as described in <https://github.com/zimeon/iiif>).
+To run this demo you will need a copy of this git repository (clone as described in *Manual installation* in <https://github.com/zimeon/iiif>).
 All of the static files for the demo are included in git so you can run OpenSeadragon immediately.
 Instructions for regenerating them are below and allow testing with different tile size or with different images.

 A copy of OpenSeadragon is included in the the `demo/osd` directory for convenience.
 The current version may be downloaded from